See the Following Related Review

-Judging by its ingredients alone, Fromm Gold Nutritionals appears to be an above average canned dog food.
+Judging by its ingredients alone, Fromm Family Gold Grain Free canned dog food looks like an above-average wet product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Even when you consider the protein-boosting effect of the peas, this looks like the profile of a canned food containing a significant amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed and peas, this looks like the profile of a wet product containing a notable amount of meat.

-Fromm Gold Nutritionals is a grain-free canned dog food using a significant amount of poultry or salmon as its main sources of animal protein, thus earning the brand 5 stars.
+Fromm Family Gold Grain Free is a meat-based canned dog food using a notable amount of named meats as its main sources of animal protein, thus earning the brand 4.5 stars.